Welcome to Belmont online!

 Belmont Synagogue is an orthodox community of six hundred families in north-west London founded in the mid-1960s.
 We have a wide range of communal activities including daily services, educational programmes and special activities for all age groups.

-One of the best kept secrets in the United Synagogue, we are surrounded by excellent Jewish primary and secondary schools.
+No longer one of the best kept secrets in the United Synagogue, we are surrounded by excellent Jewish primary and secondary schools.

 Belmont is also surrounded by an eruv, which connects to other local eruvim and makes it easier to celebrate Shabbat with friends and family.

 You will find more about Belmont on this website but the best way to get to know us it to visit.
 We promise you a very warm welcome.

 Mincha, Maariv, Kabalat Shabbat and Shabbat start 3:48pm

 Children's Service 10:45am

 Mincha follows Kiddush

 Sunday 24 November